Text Link

 What is orthorexia nervosa?

-Orthorexia nervosa is a term coined by Steven Bratman in 1997 for an obsession with healthy or “clean” eating.
-This obsession leads to restrictive behaviors.
-But, unlike other eating disorders, the person is focused on food quality as opposed to quantity.
-(1)
+Orthorexia nervosa is a term coined by Steven Bratman in 1997 to describe an obsession with healthy or “clean” eating.
+This fixation can eventually lead to a number of disordered behaviors, including severely restricted food intake.1

 What are the symptoms of orthorexia nervosa?